jonathansayer/todo_challenge/README.md

 Please refer to the official [Node!](https://nodejs.org/en/) documentation if this occurs.

-You will need to update the Webdriver-manager at this point:
+You will need to update the Webdriver Manager at this point:

 ```
 $ webdriver-manager update